 - Chile Peppers: To keep this recipe a Colorado themed recipe, I used roasted Pueblo Chile Peppers.

 - Steak: Two Bison New York Strip steaks.

-- Bread: Seek out Bolillo or Telera rolls.
-They are rolls most commonly used to make Mexican torta sandwiches.
+- Bread: Seek out hoagie rolls or Bolillo or Telera rolls.
+They two latter are rolls most commonly used to make Mexican torta sandwiches.

 You’ll also need some Queso Blanco.
 Southwestern spices blended into American cheese that’s been heated to creamy bliss.

 Ingredient Subs and Swaps

 - Chile Peppers: If you don’t have access to Pueblo Chile Peppers, use fresh roasted Hatch Chile Peppers, or a can of whole chile peppers purchased from the Mexican aisle at the grocery store.
 Roasted Poblano Peppers are also an excellent choice for this sandwich.